Welcome to the Anaesthetic Department

 You will get a letter telling you when to come into the ward.
 It will also tell you when to stop eating before your procedure.
 One of the anaesthetists will come and see you on the ward and talk about the anaesthetic with you.
 If you are feeling worried or anxious they may give you some medicine to drink to help you feel calm before your anaesthetic.
 The play specialist may also come and visit you.

-When it’s your turn to come to theatre one of the nurses will bring you and a parent/guardian to the anaesthetic room, you can bring a favourite toy or blanket too.
+When it’s your turn to come to theatre one of the nurses will bring you and a parent/guardian to the anaesthetic room.
+You can bring a favourite toy or blanket too.
 We will give you your anaesthetic using a small tube in the back of your hand, which we will put in with the help of some numbing cream.
 Another way we can give you your anaesthetic is to breath it in through a mask, which you can hold near your face.

 We will stay and look after you for the whole of your procedure.
 Afterwards we will wake you up and take you to our recovery room.
+The recovery nurses will keep you nice and comfy, and then get you back to the ward.